 Or, the enemy team got their groove in the next round, just in time to make a comeback.

 Just always remember that the first round and the first half of the match are as important as the second half.
 After all, you can win the game by winning 13 rounds, not just nine rounds.

-How to avoid the 9-3 curse?
+How to Avoid the 9-3 Curse in Valorant?

 Although the 9-3 curse is just a theory created by Valorant players, it's still important not to relax, even if you are leading the game.
 To prevent the 9-3 curse in Valorant, consider the following tips:

 - First, be critical of yourself and analyze the playstyle of your teammates and the enemy team, especially if you are solo queuing.
 This introspection and analysis can be a game-changer.

 - Use your agent’s abilities effectively, whether you're on the defending or attacking side, to support your team's efforts to win.